Beatriz-Ceschin-Antunes/beatriz-ceschin-antunes/README.md

 - 📫 How to reach me? **ceschinantunes.beatriz@gmail.com**

-- ⚡ Fun fact: **My path into software development began with a fascination for solving problems and creating new things that ignited when I was just a kid.**.
+- ⚡ Fun fact: **My path into software development began with a fascination for solving problems and creating new things**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">